mhoye/Bespoke_IO/README.md

     a curtailed list of the available versions of Firefox and Thunderbird, the most current mainline and extended support versions of each.

+8. Again in the Bespoke_IO folder execute the following script:

+      ./bin/setup_script.sh

+    This will set some paths and permissions appropriately.
+It also installs some RPMs, so if you're not using Fedora or some other RPM-based distribution, you'll need to identify which packages are on that list, and how to obtain and install them yourself.

-8. Move the entire contents of the newly created Bespoke_IO folder to the root folder of your web server, usually /var/www/html/ - if you intend to pull directly from the git repo into production, make sure to copy over the .git folder as well.
+9. Move the entire contents of the newly created Bespoke_IO folder to root folder of your web server, usually /var/www/html/ - if you intend to pull directly from the git repo into production, make sure to copy over the .git folder as well.
 Future releases will have alternative branches for development and production, but at the moment they do not so this approach is not recommended.

-    You will need to configure PHP (in /etc/php.ini) to use short tags and set the time zone correctly.
+10. Outside of Bespoke I/O's code, you will need to configure PHP (in /etc/php.ini) to use short tags and set the time zone correctly.

     You will need to modify your Apache configuration (httpd.conf) to "AllowOverride All" in the appropriate place.
 Be advised that the